the-united-nations-2025/reddit-world-mirror/_posts/2025-12-17-fifa-event.md

 <details>
 <summary><b>All subreddits</b></summary>
-<p>No difference between the time periods when we use all the subreddits.</p>
+<p>No difference between the time periods when all the subreddits are used.</p>
 </details>

 <details>